Wilbur Heine

 Wilbur Heine is a Marshallese politician and government minister.
 From May 2014 to January 2016 he was Minister in Assistance to the President of Marshall Islands.

-As of 2013 he was the Minister for Internal Affairs.
+In 2013 he was the Minister for Internal Affairs.
 Heine has done much work towards the environment, against climate change and disasters in the Marshall Islands.

+In February 2016, he was appointed as minister of education in the cabinet led by his mother, President Hilda Heine.